leftlogic/ffconf/src/covid.md

 # Our COVID policy

-This is a placeholder document as we're currently working on the contents of this policy for our upcoming ffconf 2022.
+This is a placeholder and work in progress document as we're currently working on the contents of this policy for our upcoming ffconf 2022.

-It will be in place before the event so that people can find out what the venue is like and what we have to support those who want to shield.
+In short, masks are encouraged and welcomed, we politely request that all attendees do a lateral flow test within 24 hours of the conference and of course if you are showing signs of Covid or illness, please stay home.

+Some of the items we intend to add:

+- Notes about ventilation in the venue
+- Masks being provided
+- Stickers used for social distancing

 ---